Manitoba Owls

 What to Expect

-Our days on our Manitoba Owls birding tour start with an early morning breakfast, and then we drive to areas where owls and boreal forest species of birds have been seen recently or are known locally as productive birding locations.
+The Manitoba Owls tour is a moderately paced birding tour, focused on finding owls and boreal forest species of birds that have been seen recently or are known locally as productive birding locations.
 The habitat varies from forest to open agricultural areas.
-The amount of daylight is not long at this time of the year, and we will likely be back at our accommodation by 5 p.m.
-Accommodation quality will be good.
+The amount of daylight is not long at this time of the year, and we will likely be back at our accommodation by 5pm.
+There will be opportunities for photography, as many birds and other wildlife allow close approach.
+For this tour, we typically wait until 60 days out to confirm the trip due to the variable nature of owl migration.
+Local intel helps us adjust the itinerary if needed, which could involve changes to hotels or birding locations to maximize your chances of seeing target species.

 Featured Wildlife